 Germany and France have mixed systems much like the US.
 In those countries, employers still provide health insurance, private insurance is still purchased, and the government still funds programs for the poor.
 Canada, Norway, and England have true single-payer systems but outcomes are far from perfect.
 Britain’s National Health Service (NHS), for example, is running on fumes.
 The BBC reports that NHS “is always facing unrelenting pressure.”
 Canada’s CBC calls their own single-payer system “sclerotic” and suggests that Canadians should “stop bragging about our health care system, and start yelling about it instead.”

 Chris Pope, a researcher at the Manhattan Institute reframes the single-payer/universal healthcare question this way: “What happens when you start thinking of a single-payer system is you start allocating healthcare resources like a politician.
 You start thinking, well what’s serious enough to care about and what’s kind of not such a big deal.”
-Under our current far-from-perfect system, for example, most patients who need knee replacements are able to get them.
-When politicians call the shots, scare resources will simply have to be rationed another way.
+Under our current far-from-perfect system, for example, most patients who need knee replacements are able to get them in a timely manner.
+When politicians call the shots, scarce resources will simply have to be rationed in other ways.
 “From a politician’s point of view, [a bad knee] is not going to kill them and you could save a lot of money by not providing it to them.”
 This is a problem in Britain, so 10-15% of people still purchase private insurance.

 Can Free Markets Fix Health Care?